google/kernel-research/kpwn_db/README.md

 A database builder which contains exploitation information (symbol addresses, ROP gadgets, stack pivots, structure field offsets) for multiple kernel targets and consumed by the exploit kit to customize exploits for targets.

-The recommended extension for the target db file: `.kpwn`.
+The recommended extension for the target db file: `.kxdb`.

 # Prerequisites